 Summer is over and I’m sure your kiddos started school a few weeks ago.
 And while there might not be too much “down time” to display their sidewalk artistries now, there’re still some warm days left to unwind with outdoor play after being cooped up inside the classroom all day.
 And chalk is a quintessential tool in their “must have” childhood box to help them express themselves.
 But it’s also one of those annoying things that do not last that long.
 They get worn out easily and if not careful, they get wet and break.

-And what’s more, if you are considering using chalkboard paint to create writable surfaces for home decor, – the latest interior decorating fad – you’ll need lots of chalk.
+And what’s more, if you are considering using chalkboard paint (read my DIY on how to make chalk paint HERE.) to create writable surfaces for home decor, – the latest interior decorating fad – you’ll need lots of chalk.
 Writing with chalk is pretty cool since the signs you create are totally reusable and rewritable.
 You can replace wasteful “Post It” notes or make a customizable and rewritable signs.
 (Great for Tag Sales and Garage Sales in the Fall!)
 Some people paint door panels as message centers and some even paint the entire refrigerator with chalkboard paint to create the ultimate message billboard.
 I wouldn’t go that far but I have to admit, writing with chalk on a chalkboard is pretty useful.

 But here is the thing.
 When I looked for tutorials to make a chalk, they all made it sound really stupid easy.
 Just mix some plaster and water and you are good to go!